zgiles/mukluk/README.md

 * API for external inspection and node self-discovery

 ## Installation / Building
-Pre-built binary versions (no external dependencies can be found under the Releases tag at the top)
+Pre-built binary versions can be found under the Releases tag at the top

 If you would like to build it yourself:
-A few dependencies are necessary to build mukluk.
-Make sure your `$GOPATH` is setup correctly, then `go get` the the dependencies:
 ```
-go get github.com/BurntSushi/toml
-go get github.com/garyburd/redigo/redis
-go get github.com/go-sql-driver/mysql
-go get github.com/gorilla/context
-go get github.com/julienschmidt/httprouter
-go get github.com/justinas/alice
-go get gopkg.in/tylerb/graceful.v1

 go get github.com/zgiles/mukluk
 ```
-( dependency versioning is not provided at this time, as that's not typical of golang.
-More thought will be needed on this... )
-The last line will download this repo and compile against the dependencies This should provide a single binary that you can copy to your server.

 ## Database
 A database will need to be configured.